geekskaran/Hackathon/readme.md

 7. Monitor the service for scalability, fault-tolerance, and performance
 8. Ensure the service complies with privacy regulations such as HIPAA and GDPR

-## Contributing
-We welcome contributions from the community.
-To contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details